 References: 15 max.

-Letter is a written way of talking to journal.
-They can take a position for or against an issue, or simply inform, or both.
-They can convince readers by using emotions, or facts, or emotions and facts combined.
+Letter is a written way of communicating with journals.
+It can take a position for or against an issue, or simply inform, or both.
+They can convince readers by using emotions, or facts, or both.
 Such comments should provide constructive scientific remarks.
 Readers may submit these comments as a Letter, which should be concise, and we will transmit them to the author(s) of the commented-upon paper for their optional reply.

 2.7 Correction/Erratum

-Erratum: should authors notice differences between their approved galley proofs and the final published article, thus leading to errors that affect the scholarly record or the integrity of the paper, authors are encouraged to submit a request for erratum to the journal editorial office, clearly specifying the error and the correct information.
+Erratum: If authors notice differences between their approved galley proofs and the final published article that affect the scholarly record or the integrity of the paper, authors are encouraged to submit a request for erratum to the journal editorial office, clearly specifying the error and the correct information.

 2.8 Retraction

 A Retraction notice will be issued where a major error (e.g., in the analysis or methods) invalidates the conclusions in the article, or where research misconduct or publication misconduct has taken place (e.g., research without required ethical approvals, fabricated data, manipulated images, plagiarism, duplicate publication, etc).
 Journal of Biological Regulators and Homeostatic Agents follows the recommendations of the Committee on Publication Ethics (COPE) for retraction.
 The COPE retraction guidelines can be found on the COPE website.
 If a Retraction is published, the original publication is amended with a "retracted" watermark, but will still available on the journal’s website for future reference.
-Issue a separate retraction statement, titled "Retraction: [article title]", that will be linked to the retracted article.
+A separate retraction statement titled "Retraction: [article title]" will be issued linking to the retracted article.

-Under the following circumstances, removing an article may be considered:
+Under the following circumstances, retraction may be considered:

 • It is clearly a defamatory article.